 This policy is guided by the UN Guiding Principles on Business and Human Rights, the Universal Declaration of Human Rights, International Bill of Human Rights and the ILO’s Declaration on fundamental principles and Rights at Work.
-We support this by having a strong commitment to compliance with laws and regulations where we operate, and by expecting the same from our suppliers.
+We support this by having a strong commitment to compliance with laws and regulations where we operate, and by expecting the same from our supply chain.

-The responsibility for compliance sits with the Chief Executive supported by the Group HR Director and Group Risk Manager and is delivered via Divisional Managing Directors and their teams.
+The responsibility for compliance sits with the Chief Executive supported by the Group People, Team and Organisation Director and Group Risk Manager and is delivered via Business Unit Managing Directors and their teams.
 It applies to all Ricardo team members and our supply chain.

 We articulate our policy via our Values and Code of Conduct, the relevant policy elements of which are: